radixdlt/radixdlt-javascript/packages/application/README.md

 1. Gather and transform unsafe inputs into validated and type safe values.
 2. Create a transaction intent (may contain multiple actions), no fee is specified.
 3. From Radix Core API fetch transaction (including fee) translated from intent.
 Upon response JS lib  performs some soundness check that the content of the transaction matches the intent (TBD).
-4. Return to GUI wallet a ready to be signed blob + human readable fee.
+4. A ready-to-be-signed transaction (including human-readable fee) is returned to the GUI wallet.
-5. GUI wallet tells JS lib to sign and submit blob/transaction to the Radix Core API.
+5. The GUI wallet tells JS lib to sign and submit the transaction to the Radix Core API.
-6. JS lib immeediatly returns the actual transaction id (`txId`), back to the GUI wallet (which it was able to compute locally since it has the signature now.)
+6. Tbe JS lib immediately returns the actual transaction id (`txId`), back to the GUI wallet (which it was able to compute locally since it has the signature now.)
 7. GUI wallet tells JS lib to poll status of transaction using the `txId` from last step.

 ### Transaction flow pseudocode (`Promise`)

 Here is a *concept* of the flow, using `await` syntax.
-This is **not** the acual API, it's mere *pseudocode* to help visualize the flow.
-Since transfer of tokens is a multi-stage rocket there are many things to keep track of.
+This is **not** the actual API, it's mere *pseudocode* to help visualize the flow.
+Since transfer of tokens is a multi-stage rocket, there are many things to keep track of.

 ```typescript
 // ⛔️⛔️⛔️ NOT THE ACTUAL API ⛔️⛔️⛔️